Certificate in Hospital & Acute Care for Nurse Practitioners

 8 week online course

-This 7-week course will focus on renal, genitourinary, endocrine, end of life care, care of the complex and frail older adult, dermatology and wound management.
+This 8-week course will focus on neurology, dermatology, wound care, care of complex and frail older adult, end of life care and MAID.

 Course Four: Care of the Hospitalized Adult 4